 Eastern tried very hard to stop the stories.
 A flight attendant told me, “If management heard someone talking about ghosts, they’d send them off to see the company shrink.
 He wasn’t very good.
 So people stopped talking about the ghosts — at least when management was around.”

 The ghost of Flight 401 became a book and a movie.
 Skeptics insist there were no ghosts.
-Stories about the crash soon circulated in psychology classes, but not as support for the paranormal: the pilots focused on a faulty landing gear light while ignoring the planes rapid loss of altitude.
-Researchers studied things like “effect of task load on performance.”
-Less appealing to large audiences but extremely valuable.
+Stories about the crash soon circulated in psychology classes, but not as support for the paranormal: the pilots focused on a faulty landing gear light while ignoring the plane’s rapid loss of altitude.
+Psychological researchers were more concerned with less glamorous topics, such as, “effect of task load on performance.”

 (2) Stories affect the way clients perceive everything you do.